-Every vvolunteer or gap year participant enables us to fund an institution or even a member of staff.
-This is a direct percentage of the trip fee and if we manage to send 20 or 30 people per year then this is normally enough to allow the place to become financially self-sufficient.
+Every volunteer or gap year participant enables us to fund an institution or a member of staff.
+This is a direct percentage of the trip fee and if we manage to send 20 or 30 people per year then this is normally enough to allow the institution to become financially self-sufficient.

 We also ensure that the community is not left to pay for the upkeep of volunteers.
 Accommodation is paid for at a healthy rate which allows growth and development.
 For example in western Kenya all our clients stay on the site of the Ulamba Children's Home which was built by Moving Mountains.
 The home also has a clinic, an early child development centre, a community centre and a series of guesthouses on site.

 By filling those guesthouses with paying guests, it provides a substantial income to Ulamba which covers the cost of looking after all the children.
 The children are wards of the court in Kenya and the home is registered to look after them.
 Furthermore this income from volunteers has enabled the committee at Ulamba to develop the home, which now takes over a hundred children into the ECD every day.
 This early cognitive development has had a knock-on effect for the primary and secondary schools, as children perform better.
 Academic performances have risen.
 Ulamba has provided local employment and it is now a well known centre for education, health, community programmes and sports.

 Our business model has had a long term positive effect on many communities and we have nearly twenty years of evidence to back up such a claim.
-Every client who goes to one of our projects in western Kenya is contributing to a success story which we are really proud of, and all because the money is being distributed correctly.
+Every client who goes to one of our projects in western Kenya for example is contributing to a success story which we are really proud of, and all because the money is being distributed correctly.
 Sustainable tourism and social development in our instance are not mutually exclusive.